-Animal studies of THCa suggest that it may have similar benefits to other cannabinoids, including anti-inflammatory, antiemetic, anticonvulsant, and neuroprotective properties (1).
+Animal studies suggest that THCa may have similar benefits to other cannabinoids, including anti-inflammatory, antiemetic, anticonvulsant, and neuroprotective properties (1).

-A case report of 4 children with epilepsy also found that low doses of THCa alongside antiepileptic medicine improved seizures (19).
+A case report of four children with epilepsy also found that low doses of THCa alongside antiepileptic medicine improved seizures (19).

 Minor Varinic Cannabinoids